 Who are “our own”?
 Who are they if not the immigrant working in a land they don’t know to help their family back home?
 Who are they if not the refugee forced from their home by violence and who doesn’t even know who of their family and friends is still alive?
 And who am I that I should benefit from the hospitality of the church just for being a pilgrim?
 My pilgrimage comes from choice and abundance, the flight of the refugee from force and lack.

 This is nothing new.
 The debate has raged on this issue for millennia, but for Christians there can be only one response: love.
 I have written on the biblical evidence for this on multiple occasions, but it bears frequent repetition.

 In the Hebrew Bible (Old Testament), the Jewish people see themselves as having been foreigners subjugated by the native Egyptians (Exodus 22:21; Leviticus 19:33-34; Deuteronomy 24:17-18).
 Because of this, time and time again we see that ‘the foreigner’ must be treated with equality (Leviticus 19:33-34).
-The same laws and judicial process are used (Exodus 12:49; Leviticus 24:22; Numbers 9:14, Deuteronomy 1:16), and the foreigner or stranger is consistently listed alongside the widow and the orphan: biblical language for the poor and oppressed.
+The same laws and judicial process are used (Exodus 12:49; Leviticus 24:22; Numbers 9:14, Deuteronomy 1:16), and the foreigner or stranger is consistently listed alongside the widow and the orphan: biblical language for those experiencing poverty, marginalisation, and oppression.